grusha89/digitalgarden/_notes/Settings/Workflow automations.md

 - Dynamic approval path is not displayed in the list
 - When plus button is clicked, dialog window of approval path creation appears
 - Created approval path via plus button, immediately appear in the selector
-- Conditions, operators and values [Sections, conditions, operators](https://www.notion.so/Sections-conditions-operators-6ebd444bcf1a4550b1d1e64d94c826b8?pvs=21)
+- Conditions, operators and values are in the table below
 - Buttons “Bin” :  removes added condition
 - Button “Add condition”
 - Button “Or” adds further conditions + by default flow status